RachelSa/hiring-engineers/answers.md

 ## Collect Custom Agent Metrics
 ### steps to reproduce
-  1. In '/etc/datadog-agent/checks.d/my-metric.py`, add the implementation for a metric to be generated.
-In this case, the metric to be collected is simply a random number.
+  1. In `/etc/datadog-agent/checks.d/my-metric.py`, add the implementation for a metric to be generated.
+In this case, the metric generated is just a random number between 0 and 1000.
   ```
   from checks import AgentCheck
   import random